 This content has been automatically translated from Ukrainian.

-Ruby has the keyword "super"is used to call the parent method from a subclass.
+In Ruby, the keyword "super" is used to call a parent method from a subclass.
 When you declare a subclass, it inherits all the methods of the parent class.
-In some cases, you may need to replace the functionality of the parent method, but still want to call it to save some logic.
-Here the keyword "super" comes to the rescue.
+In some cases, you may need to override the functionality of the parent method, but still want to call it to preserve certain logic.
+This is where the keyword "super" comes in handy.

 Here is an example that demonstrates the use of "super" in Ruby: